Mamiyar: Production

 The film was produced under the banner Sri Gajanana Productions and was directed by K. Vembu.
-Sadasivabrahmam wrote the story while the dialogues were penned by M. S. Subramaniam.
+Sadasivabrahmam wrote the story while the dialogues were written by M. S. Subramaniam.
 B. L. Rai was in charge of cinematography and V. B. Nataraja Mudaliyar handled the editing.
 Art direction was done by Vali and still photography was by Aboobucker.
 The film was shot at Revathi studios and processed at Vijaya laboratory.

 The film was also made in Telugu with the title Kodarikam.

 Soundtrack

-Music was composed by C. N. Pandurangan while the lyrics were penned by M. S. Subramaniam, Ambikapathy, Suratha and Udumalai Narayana Kavi.
-Singer is S. Varalakshmi while the playback singers are A. M. Rajah, Ghantasala, K. Rani, A. P. Komala, P. A. Periyanayaki, M. L. Vasanthakumari, Chandra and Kaviyoor Revamma.
+Music was composed by C. N. Pandurangan while the lyrics were written by M. S. Subramaniam, Ambikapathy, Suratha and Udumalai Narayana Kavi.